Note: Unlike a lot of reviews for lump charcoal, I’ve actually used every brand I’m about to outline in this article (as well as many more).

 Nevertheless, for the time being, B&B is my preference.

 If there is one brand that’s super hyped in the world of Lump charcoal, it’s Jealous Devil.
-A lot of websites that do reviews like this will typically put JD at number 1.

 To me, B&B more consistently offers me pieces of lump charcoal that I like (medium/large pieces for smoking) and also minimizes the number of small pieces that don’t do much for grilling or smoking.